• Skip to main content

 Our Mission: Inspire businesses, organizations and people of all ages, through fun and learning, to: live more sustainably; take meaningful action at home and in the community; work towards reducing carbon emissions; and promote social justice.

-Made possible by a lodger's Tax Marketing Grant from the City of Durango.
+Earth Day Durango is made possible by a Lodgers' Tax Marketing Grant from the City of Durango, Prosperity Office.

 Community Foundation of Southwest Colorado logo